What’s the difference between stainless steel and aluminium bottles?

 Not all reusable bottles are born the same

-Sometimes it’s hard to tell the spot the difference on the outside between stainless steel insulated bottles and aluminium ones- but the key difference lies on the inside.
+Sometimes it’s hard to spot the difference on the outside between stainless steel insulated bottles and aluminium ones- but the key difference lies on the inside.
 Aluminium is a much cheaper and lighter weight material than Stainless steel- sounds good right?
 Not so much in our opinion:

 Aluminium is reactive metal, which means it can react to certain liquids.
 Exposed aluminium can leach chemicals into the liquid that’s inside.
 Ever tasted something a bit funny from that drink in the aluminium can?
 BPA-free aluminium bottles aren’t always the safest option because they may contain other harmful chemicals too.
 Don’t worry too much though- aluminium bottles should come with a food grade lining made from enamel or plastic to act as a barrier between the metal and the liquid.
 This is fine for single use cans, but if you’re going to use your reusable bottle for a long time with hot and cold drinks, this lining can eventually break down.
 Stainless steel on the other hand is non-reactive, bottles made from this material don’t react with the liquid inside and therefore don’t have to come with a food grade lining.
 It’s generally much higher quality, safer, and heat resistant.